Endless Travel Plans

 💰 $400–$600/day 📅 June–September 👶 Best ages: 5–16

-Chicago has a ridiculous density of family-friendly attractions.
-Lincoln Park Zoo is completely free — one of the last free major zoos in the country.
+Chicago packs a remarkable density of family-friendly attractions.
+Lincoln Park Zoo is free — one of the last free major zoos in the country (source: lpzoo.org).
 Millennium Park and Cloud Gate (the Bean) are free.
 Navy Pier keeps younger kids happy for hours.
-And the big three museums — Field Museum, Shedd Aquarium, Museum of Science and Industry — are among the best in the country by any standard.
+The big-three museums — Field, Shedd Aquarium, Museum of Science and Industry — are among the best in the country.

-CityPASS bundles save 40-50% on museum admissions.
-Deep-dish pizza for four runs $40–$60 at the tourist spots, less if you go where locals go.
-The lakefront in summer is genuinely beautiful, and the architecture boat tour on the Chicago River is worth splurging on even with kids.
+CityPASS bundles save 40–50% on museum admissions.
+Deep-dish pizza for four runs $40–$60 at tourist spots, less where locals go.
+The lakefront in summer is beautiful, and the architecture boat tour on the Chicago River is worth splurging on even with kids.

 Mackinac Island, Michigan